-Figure A1 An initial design of a universal non-magnetic, light-tight box to be used for sensor tests in the high magnetic field of the DVCS solenoid magnet.
+Figure A1: An initial design of a universal non-magnetic, light-tight box to be used for sensor tests in the high magnetic field of the DVCS solenoid magnet.
 Details of the design are explained in the text.

 - Sensors; We will test the high-magnetic-field tolerance of SiPMs and MCP-PMTs.
 This includes the gain dependence on field magnitude, and gain dependence on field magnitude for various orientations of the sensor with respect to the field lines.
 We will use the MCP-PMT sensors that were procured under this project during year one.
-As all of the tests that do not involve high magnetic fields will be done at GSI and there may be difficulties relocating the sensors from Germany to USA and/or back, we propose to acquire one set of SiPMs that is to be used for the magnetic-field tests only and will remain permanently at Jefferson Lab. - Electronics and data acquisition system (DAQ); Most of the electronics necessary for the sensor tests is general, such as amplifiers, discriminators, scalers, readout controller, DAQ, are already available at Jefferson Lab.
-For the set of SiPMs which will be purchased for the high-field tests, we need to procure custom-built pre-amplifiers and a voltage supply.
+As all of the tests that do not involve high magnetic fields will be done at GSI and there may be difficulties relocating the sensors from Germany to USA and/or back, we propose to acquire an additional set of SiPMs that is to be used for the magnetic-field tests only and will remain permanently at Jefferson Lab. - Electronics and data acquisition system (DAQ); Most of the readout electronics necessary for the sensor tests is general.
+Components such as amplifiers, discriminators, scalers, readout controller, and DAQ, are already available at Jefferson Lab.
+For the set of SiPMs which will be purchased for the high-field tests, we need to procure pulser, custom-built pre-amplifiers and a high-voltage supply.

 Jefferson Lab will contribute significantly to the project by providing equipment and facility infrastructure.
-The Laboratory will provide the magnet and the equipment that is necessary to operate it, some components of the electronics and a laboratory space in a building with a direct supply of liquid helium, where the magnet and the test facility will be installed.
+The Laboratory will provide the magnet and the equipment that is necessary to operate it, most components of the readout electronics, and a laboratory space in a building with a direct supply of liquid helium, where the magnet and the test facility will be installed.
 The lab space will be available in the Fall of 2012, which is well in line with the timeline of this project.
 The design and the construction of the test box will be performed at Jefferson Lab under the lead of C. Zorn.
-The equipment budget requested here will allow Jefferson Lab to procure several SiPM sensors for the high B-field tests and related custom components.
+The equipment budget requested here will allow Jefferson Lab to manufacture the test box, and to procure several SiPM sensors for the high B-field tests, fast pulser, LEDs, fiber optics, custom preamplifiers, and HV supply.